kutoga/FluentArgs/doc/README.md

 # FluentArgs: Fluent Arguments Parsing for .NET

-FluentArgs is an easy-to-use library that provides command line argument parsing and also generating a simple help for users of the command line tool.
+FluentArgs is an easy-to-use library that provides command line argument parsing.
+For all parameters it is possible to provide meta information (description, examples etc.) which might be used to auto-generate a simple help for the final application.

 # Why FluentArgs?